santoshchejarla/chsantoshkumar211.github.io/blog_md/uiuc_first_sem_experience.md

     - BBQ Chicken: 3.5/5
 - Mexican:
     - Chipotle: 3/5
-    - Maize at Illinoi Terminal: 2.5/5
+    - Maize at Illinois Terminal: 2.5/5
 - Mediterranean:
     - Shawarma joint: 4/5 - This restaurant was a great find, with delicious and authentic Mediterranean food.
 The portion sizes were generous and the prices were reasonable.
     - Dubai Grill: 3.25/5 - This restaurant was a good option for Mediterranean food, with a variety of dishes available.
 The food was flavorful, but the portion sizes were on the small side.